-Donor Value Year/s of Tenure Conditions General • University of New South Wales Postgraduate Scholarships 1-2 years for a Masters and 3-4 Applicants must be honours graduates (or equivalent).
-Applications to Registrar by 31 October (30 November in special circumstances) Commonwealth Postgraduate Research Awards Living allowance of \$4620 pa.
-Other allowances years for a PhD degree Applicants must be honours graduates (or equivalent) or scholars who will graduate with honours in current academic year, and who are domiciled in Australia Commonwealth Postgraduate Course Awards may also be paid.
-1-2 years; minimum duration of course Preference is given to applicants with employment experience.
-Applicants must be graduates or scholars who will graduate in current academic year, and who have not previously held a Commonwealth Postgraduate Award.
-Applications to Registrar by 30 September (in special circumstances applications will be accepted 30 November).
+Donor Value Year/s of Tenure Conditions General University of New South Wales Postgraduate Scholarships Living allowance of \$5750 pa.
+Other allowances 1-2 years for a Masters and 3-4 Applicants must be honours graduates (or equivalent).
+Applications to Dean of relevant Faculty.
+Commonwealth Postgraduate Research Awards may also be paid Living allowance years for a PhD degree Applicants must be honours graduates (or equivalent) or scholars who will graduate with honours in current academic year, and who are domiciled in Australia.
+Appli- cations to Registrar by 31 October.
+Commonwealth Postgraduate Course Awards of \$6850 pa.
+Other allowances may also be paid.
+1-2 years; minimum duration of course Preference is given to applicants with em- ployment experience.
+Applicants must be graduates or scholars who will graduate in current academic year, and who have not previously held a Commonwealth Post- graduate Award.
+Applications to Registrar by 30 September.

-^{}Available for reference in the University Library.
+Available for reference in the University Library.

-Donor Value Year/s of Tenure Conditions Donor value rear/s or renure Conditions General (continued) Australian American Educational Foundation Travel Grant (Fulbright) Applicants must be graduates, senior scholars or post-doctoral Fellows.
-Applications close 30 September.
+Donor Value Year/s of Tenure Conditions General (continued) Australian American Educational Foundation Travel Grant (Fulbright) Applicants must be graduates, senior scholars or post-doctoral Fellows.
+Appli- cations close 30 September.
 Australian Federation of University Women Amount varies, depending on award Up to 1 year Applicants must be female graduates who are members of the Australian Federation of University Women The Caltex Woman Graduate of the Year \$16000 over 2 years for further studies in USA, UK, Northern Europe or in special cases Australia.
-There are no special allowances for travel or accommodation for married graduates. · Applicants must be female graduates who will have completed a University degree or diploma this year and who are Australian citizens or have resided in Australia for at least seven years.
-Selection is based on scholastic and literary achievements, demonstrable qualities of character and accomplishments in cultural and/or sporting/recreational activities.
+There are no special allowances for travel or accommodation for married graduates.
+2 years Applicants must be female graduates who will have completed a University degree or diploma this year and who are Austra- lian citizens or have resided in Australia for at least seven years.
+Selection is based on scholastic and literary achievements, demonstrable qualities of character and accomplishments in cultural and/or sport- ing/recreational activities.
 Applications close 30 September.
 Commonwealth Scholarship and Fellowship Plan Varies for each country.
 Generally covers travel, living, tuition fees, books and equipment, approved medical expenses.
 Marriage allowance may be payable.
-Usually 2 years, sometimes 3 Applicants must be graduates who are Commonwealth citizens or British Protected Persons, and who are not older than 35 years of age.
-Applications close with Registrar by 30 September.
-Sam Cracknell Memorial Up to \$3000 pa See above under Undergraduate Scholarships, General The English-Speaking Union (NSW Branch) \$5000 Applicants must be residents of NSW or ACT.
-Awarded to young graduates to further their studies outside Australia.
+Usually 2 years, sometimes 3 Applicants must be graduates who are Commonwealth citizens or British Pro- tected Persons, and who are not older than 35 years of age.
+Applications close with Registrar by 15 September.
+Sam Cracknell Memorial Up to \$3000 pa See above under Undergraduate Scholar- ships, General The English-Speaking Union (NSW Branch) \$5000 Applicants must be residents of NSW or ACT.
+Awarded to young graduates to fur- ther their studies outside Australia.
 Gowrie Scholarship Trust Fund \$3500 pa.
-Under special circum- stances this may be increased.
+Under special circumstances this may be increased.
 2 years Applicants must be members of the Forces or children of members of the Forces who were on active service during the 1939-45 War.
-Applications close with Registrar by 31 October.
+Applications close with Registrar by 15 November.
+Harkness Fellowships of the Commonwealth Fund of New York Living and travel allowances, tuition and research expenses, health insurance, book and equipment and other allowances for travel and study in the USA 12 to 21 months Candidates must be: 1.
+Either members of the Commonwealth or a State Public Ser- vice or semi-government Authority.
+2. Either staff or graduate students at an Australian university.
+3. Individuals recommended for nomination by the Local Correspondents.
+The candidate will usually have an hon- ours degree or equivalent, or an outstand- ing record of achievement, and be not more than 36 years of age.
+Applications close early August.

-^{}Application forms are available from The Secretary, Department of Education, AAEF Travel Grants, PO Box 826, Woden, ACT 2606.
+Application forms are available from The Secretary, Department of Education, AAEF Travel Grants, PO Box 826, Woden, ACT 2606.